xyrar/xyrar/README.md

 👋 Hi there!
-I'm xyrar, trying to make useful thing :D
+I'm xyrar, making useful things :D
+   .. trying to 🫡

 🤔 I know a decent amount about these (coding) languages:
    - 🦀 Rust